Constant-sized correlations are sufficient to robustly self-test maximally entangled states with unbounded dimension

 The certification of a quantum device is an important building block for many quantum information processing tasks, especially when the devices are provided by some untrusted vendor.
-We would like such certification to be done based solely on the observed measurement statistics and with the only assumption that any local device cannot communicate their own inputs to the other local devices.
+We would like such certification to be done based solely on the observed measurement statistics and with the only assumption that any local device cannot communicate with the other local devices.
 The measurement statistics are referred to as correlations.
 It has been shown that certain quantum correlations require the distant parties to share a particular entangled state up to some local isometry.
 This phenomenon is referred to as self-testing.
-If we can further prove that, when the observed correlation deviates from the ideal one to some extent, the shared state is still close to the ideal state up to some local isometry, then we say the self-test is robust.

 The fact that the verifier only interacts classically with the unknown device makes self-testing a powerful tool for applications in quantum cryptography and computational complexity theory.
 It allows a classical party to delegate quantum computations to some untrusted service provider and verify that the computations are performed honestly and correctly \cite{ruv2013,coladan2017verifier}.
 Self-testing also becomes a critical component of the security proofs of device-independent quantum cryptographic protocols \cite{mayersyao,fu2018}.
-Since the setting of multi-prover interactive proof systems is similar to a self-test, self-testing arguments also help to prove lower bounds of the computational power of entanglement-assisted multiprover interactive proof systems \cite{fitzsimons2019, neexp}.
+Since the setting of multi-prover interactive proof systems ($\MIP$) is similar to a self-test, self-tests also help to bound the computational power of entanglement-assisted $\MIP$ protocols \cite{fitzsimons2019, neexp, re}.